andrewcooke/choochoo/docs/impulse.md

         impulse = zone' * delta_t

-    where `delta_t` is the time (in seconds) between this measurement and the next (in a typical FIT file this is XXX seconds).
+    where `delta_t` is the time (in seconds) between this measurement and the next.
+In a typical FIT file `delta` is around 10s; if it exceeds a configurable cutoff (`max_secs`, default 60s) then no impulse is calculated.
+This avoids calculating incorrect, high impulses when the data feed drops.

 The `gamma` and `zero` parameters allow us to encode beliefs about the physiological processes we are modelling.
 For example, if we believe